 Renting your own car makes exploring Guadeloupe's main islands at your own pace a lot easier.
 Rental companies like Hertz and Budget are available.
 However, you will need your driver's license or an international driving permit to rent a car.

 There's no rail network on the island, but there are ferries available for traveling between islands with roundtrip tickets starting at about $27 (approx. €23, £19, $34 CAD, $35 AUD).

 The healthcare service in Guadeloupe is of a really good standard.
 There are highly professional doctors and dentists in the country that speak English.
 Although medical treatment is quite inexpensive, Snowbirds are advised to have health insurance to cover the costs of treatment.

 There is a University Hospital Centre in Pointe-a-Pitre, on Grande-Terre, a hospital on Basse-Terre, as well as several clinics.

-- Weather: The winter weather in Guadeloupe will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Guadeloupe will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.